sbragagnolo/bc-tutorial-2018/beginners1.md

 } //end of contract
 ```

-You can deploy the contract using one account and use the "setData" function to modify the dta.
-After that, change the selected account on the "account combobox" and try calling the function again.
+You can deploy the contract using one account and use the "setData" function to modify the data.
+After that, change the selected account on the "account combo-box" and try calling the function again.
 You should see an exception in the transactions log and also the message we placed on the require.

 ## 4. Dealing with Money (Ether)

-One of the major advantages of Smart Contracts is dealing with crypto-currency (in Ethereum always measured in Wei).
+One of the major advantages of Smart Contracts is dealing with cryptocurrency (in Ethereum always measured in Wei).

 ### 4.1.
 Special Code for Money

-There are some special syntax and pre-defined functions to handle Ether.
+There are some special syntax and predefined functions to handle Ether.
 Lets revise some of terms and present new ones:

 * __payable__ - if the function is going to receive Ether, then it must be marked with the payable modifier.
 Otherwise an exception will be thrown.
 When a payable function receives Ether, it automatically adds the sent funds to its contract's. __Please note__ that payable is only required for a function to __receive__ ether.
 If a function __sends__ it does not need the payable modifier.
 * __address__ - the primitive type address references an account or a contract.
 We need to typecast a contract to address to use its attributes and functions.
     * __\<address>.balance__ - the balance shows how many Ether (measured in Wei) that address have.
-Useful to check if the address have suficients funds for an operation. __ATTENTION:__ you cannot modify the value of balance but only read it.
+Useful to check if the address have sufficient funds for an operation. __ATTENTION:__ you cannot modify the value of balance but only read it.
 Balance is always automatically updated by the Ethereum blockchain.
     * __\<address>.transfer(uint amount )__ - sends money from the current contract to the address.
 Raises an exception if failed.
     * __\<address>.send( uint amount )__ - sends money from the current contract to the address.
 Returns false if failed.
     * __\<address>.call.value( uint amount)()__ - low level function that calls the address, when used with the value method it also allows you to send money with it. __CAUTION:__ if you are not really sure what you are doing, avoid using call at all costs.
 This function can leave your contract vulnerable to attacks.
 Always prefer the safer functions transfer and send.